 Award-winning Venetian vocalist Giada Valenti whisks her audiences away with pageantry and poignancy, dazzling them with her breathtaking vocals, captivating beauty, and her lavish stage presentation.
 Though every facet of her artistry has been meticulously nurtured—from her prodigious musical talents to her theatrical savvy as a performer—one thing is in the moment every night: her heart.
-That is because the New York-based artist has been brave enough to heed the calling of her soul.
+That is because the Los Angeles-based artist has been brave enough to heed the calling of her soul.

 “I could have had a safe life back home in Venice with my parents, but I dared to dream big.
 When you do this, people will say you’re crazy,” the iconic performer says.
 “But don’t listen, push through the sweat, the hard work, the risks, and the rejection, and you’ll see, dreams do come true.”

 Giada’s currently celebrating a career milestone with her PBS television special From Venice With Love which is now being released as a CD and DVD.
 The show is a carefully curated celebration of romance that embraces a wonderfully eclectic canon of classic and contemporary love songs.
 Within the stunning From Venice With Love show, Giada gorgeously reimagines songs made popular by such diverse artists as The Carpenters, Rosemary Clooney, The Beatles, The Doors, Christina Perri, The Bee Gees, Linda Ronstadt, Dusty Springfield, Roberta Flack, Bread, and Domenico Modugno, among others.
 The show is filmed in electric New York City, but the DVD is interspersed with transcendent footage of Giada’s beloved home, Venice, Italy.
 This year, Giada will support this mesmerizing release with a 25-date US tour.